 - What does that image mean to you, “old beggars under sacks” (to provide a deeper reading of the simile)

-- Who is being described like old beggars? (pressed to provide more detail and demonstrate their comprehension of the text
+- Who is being described as old beggars? (pressed to provide more detail and demonstrate their comprehension of the text

 - What is the purpose of that simile?

 - Why has the poet likened the soldiers to “old beggars under sacks” (provide more depth and detail to tell more about an idea)